-Geological reconnaissance results within the Gaban Project boundaries have shown that, among others, principal mineralogical, lithological and structural controls as required in this belt for economic orogenic gold mineralization to occur, are present.
+To date Palamina has located five outcropping shear zones hosting quartz veins and veinlets in the mountain ridges surrounding the Yanamayo river.
+Palamina is targeting the shear zones as the hard rock source of the alluvial gold mineralization.
+Recent sampling campaigns continue to increase Palamina's understanding of the structures and geological reconnaissance results are demonstrating, in line with Palamina's appreciation of what is required in this belt for economic orogenic gold mineralization to take place, that principal and coincident mineralogical, lithological and structural controls are present.
 The Gaban Project additionally hosts at least two intrusive events, one of which is mineralized.
-Up to three quartz vein/veinlet-sulphide mineralizing events have been recognized to date, with associated structural deformation evident in both sedimentary sequences as well as mineralized intrusive bodies.
+Up to three quartz vein/veinlet-sulphide mineralizing events have been recognized with associated structural deformation evident in both sedimentary sequences as well as mineralized intrusive bodies.